 Meter : (unit of rhythm in poetry) 5-7-5 may seem like an odd (haha) thing to read aloud for 3 minutes, but I challenged this by composing some sounds in musical meter of 12 8, which in musical terms is one of the more odd time signatures.
 Within it, one could find a waltz, or a promenade.
 I chose both, and juggled instances where I even use breath as a way of adding up to the full counts of triplet beats found in the poeticle’s measure.
 This was excellent as each haiku is a literary triplet itself; having three lines.

 Sound : To further develop a sense of time, I included the sound of clinging on glass whenever the time signature begins at ONE again, and the sound of flipping pages when a new starting to read a new “page,” or sticky note.

-Over all this project was a great way to get my feet whet in the art world.
+Over all this project was a great way to get my feet wet.
 Thank you for reading!
 Much warmth to you!